PrisonTeam/Prison/docs/prison_docs_101_setting_up_mines.md

 Please note that all command provide in this document will be written as if they were entered within the game.
 If you use some of them from the console, then do not include the slash prefix.
 I always include the slash prefix in the documentation so the commands stand out as being commands.

+It should also be strongly noted that you should never modify the save files for the mines, ranks, or ladders, since that could easily lead to corruption and undefined failures and problems.
+We cannot support misuse of the files.

 <hr style="height:1px; border:none; color:#aaf; background-color:#aaf;">